buk7456/FreeTX/doc/logical_switches.md

 <a id="section_id_cycle_among_values_with_momentary_switch"></a>
 ### Example 7: Using a momentary switch to cycle among four values or states
-Suppose that we want an output channel to cycle among four levels whenever we click the momentary switch.
+Suppose we want an output channel to cycle among four levels whenever we click the momentary switch.

 #### Method 1:
-Set up a 'two bit' binary counter with it's outputs on L2 and L1 as follows.
+Set up a '2-bit' binary counter with it's outputs on L2 and L1 as follows.

 ```txt
 L1